oracle-livelabs/pts/ac-with-ucp/lab4-planned-maintenance/lab4-planned-maintenance.md

 ![Demo140](./images/task2/image300.png " ")

-4. Prepare to no longer use node1 (ie instance CONT1)
+4. Prepare to no longer use node1 (ie instance CONT1) and drain existing connections

 Let us suppose we need to do some maintenance to node1 of the cluster.